-The new for '56, Lincoln 368 cubic inch V8 producing 285 horsepower is paired with a Turbo-Drive automatic transmission.
+Under the hood is the, new for '56, Lincoln 368 cubic inch V8 producing 285 horsepower and is paired with a Turbo-Drive automatic transmission.
 Both were standard on the Mark II.

 Other standard features were: power steering, power brakes, powered windows (inc. the vent windows), AM radio (with motorized antenna), powered front seat adjustment), leather interior (although cloth was an available alternative).
 The only additional option that was available was air condition at $595.

 Interestingly the Mark II was the car that was used in the original prototypes to produce a retractable hardtop.
-Those mechanics would then be used to produce the famous 1957-59 Ford Skyliner.
+Those mechanics would then be used to produce the famous 1957-59 Ford Skyliner Retractable.

 The Mark II wasn't cheap at $9,695 when it was launched but this was a personal luxury car, a flagship model - overall, 2,550 cars were sold during the 1956 model year.
 To put that price into perspective, a Cadillac Coupe de Ville was $4,624.